vaahxx/challenge-3dfilestore-web/README.md

 - File Management: You can upload, download, update, and delete 3D files in the repository.
 - Download and Transform: You can download both the original and transformed versions of a 3D file.

+## OpenAPI Specification

+The project includes an OpenAPI specification file named `openapi.yaml`.
+This file describes the API endpoints, request/response schemas, and other related information.
+You can refer to this file for a detailed overview of the API.

 ## Challenges Faced with Streams

 Working with streams presented some challenges during the development process.
 Due to time restrictions, the upload endpoint was not implemented using streams.
 This endpoint currently consumes a significant amount of memory, which needs improvement.
 However, the download and transform endpoints function as expected.